 - By using renewable solar energy, evaporative desalination mitigates environmental degradation caused by greenhouse emissions from fossil fuels.

 - Desalination by evaporation has high salt rejection rates.

 - The equipment needed is quite affordable and easy to install.

 - Evaporative desalination produces high-quality water for human consumption and industrial processes.

 ➣Where is Evaporative Desalination Applied?

 Evaporative desalination is a vital remedy to the freshwater shortage.
-This implies that it is applicable in virtually all domestic, commercial and industrial activities necessitating fresh water.
-Communities in coastal and dry regions exploit evaporative desalination to generate clean drinking water from seawater.
+This implies that it is applicable in virtually all domestic, commercial, and industrial activities necessitating fresh water.
+Communities in coastal and dry regions exploit desalination by evaporation to generate clean drinking water from seawater.
 Industries and commercial enterprises also rely on evaporative desalination to augment their supply of potable water.
-Underneath are common applications of evaporative desalination:
+Underneath are common applications of evaporative desalination system: